Are adherents of all world religions actually

 them, back to the Father, in the form of worship.
 Devotees of other

-be very religious, saintly, loving, humble and even
+religions may be very religious, saintly, loving, humble and even

 powerful in supernatural ways, but this necessary facet of true